KalebKE/ME7Tuner/README.md

 Note that a stock M-box has a maximum load request of 191%, but can be increased with the stock MAP sensor to ~215%.

-##### Summary

-This information should give you a good estimate of what hardware you need to achieve a given power goal, how much calibration you will need to do to support that power and if ME7Tuner is useful to you.

 # Configuration

 ME7Tuner works from a binary file and an XDF definition file.
 You will need to load these using the ME7Toolbar.